dridi/cashpack/tst/README.rst

 That being said, Happy Testing!

 ..
-[1] The coverage peaked at 99% for the library and should stay there
+[1] The test suite can now skip the dynamic table checks
 ..
+[2] The coverage peaked at 99% for the library and should stay there
-[2] The transition from zero-copy to single-copy was painless with almost
+..
+[3] The transition from zero-copy to single-copy was painless with almost
        no changes to the test suite despite many changes in the library